Cognitive Memory

 Contradiction Detection

-Section titled “Contradiction Detection”When YantrikDB detects conflicting memories (e.g., “user works at Google” vs “user works at Meta”), it creates a conflict segment:
+Section titled “Contradiction Detection”When YantrikDB detects conflicting memories (e.g., “user works at Google” vs “user works at Meta”), it creates a conflict record with typed classification:

-- Temporal conflicts — prefer most recent, flag if uncertain
+- Temporal conflicts — prefer most recent, flag if uncertain: “meeting on March 30” vs “meeting on April 15”

 - Minor contradictions — keep both, resolve lazily